1. A fact is said "not to be proved" in Indian Evidence Act or BSA

 c.
 When a prudent men considers that the fact does not exist.

 d.
-When it is either proved nor disproved.
+When it is neither proved nor disproved.

 2. As per preamble of the BSA or IEA, the purpose of this Act is